Jasper-27/JBot/README.md

 ### Issues
+- Large groups will be to much for the "nice rankings".
+Need to rewrite that sections finding each users position and outputting top 10
 - Kicking people out of servers is a bit much.
 Maybe a block list would work better
 - Errors out when kicking some people
 - "playing" bot things